ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 divergence variables, and for the rest of this post all dp results are obtained by estimating this tail bound.

-In the following we discuss the contrary of Claim 1.
+In the following we discuss the converse of Claim 1.
 The discussions are rather technical, and readers can skip to the next subsection on first reading.

-The contrary of Claim 1 is not true.
+The converse of Claim 1 is not true.

 **Claim 2**.
 There exists $\epsilon, \delta > 0$, and $p$ and $q$ that are $(\epsilon, \delta)$-ind, such that